Deception in Supervisory Control: Introduction

+We explore the synthesis of optimal reference policies, which, to the best of our knowledge, has not been discussed before.
+We propose to use ADMM to synthesize the optimal reference policies.
+Similarly,~\cite{fu2015optimal} also used ADMM for the synthesis of optimal policies for MDPs.
+While we use the same method, the objective functions of these papers differ since~\cite{fu2015optimal} is concerned with the average reward case, whereas we use ADMM to optimize the KL divergence between the distributions of paths.
+In addition, we use the ADMM to solve a decomposable minimax problem, which, to the best of our knowledge, has not been explored before.

+We remark that a preliminary conference version \cite{karabag2019optimal} of this paper focuses on the synthesis of deceptive policies.
+In addition to contents of \cite{karabag2019optimal}, this version contains the NP-hardness result on the synthesis of optimal reference policies, duality and ADMM methods for the synthesis of locally optimal reference policies, and an additional numerical example~(Sections \ref{subsection:hardness}, \ref{subsection:dual}, \ref{subsection:ADMM}, and \ref{subsection:admmexample}).
+We also provide proofs of our results, which were omitted from \cite{karabag2019optimal}.

 The rest of the paper is organized as follows.
 Section \ref{section:preliminaries} provides necessary theoretical background.
 In Section \ref{section:problemstatement}, the agent's and the supervisor's problems are presented.
 Section \ref{section:deceptive} explains the synthesis of optimal deceptive policies.
-In Section \ref{section:reference}, we derive the optimization problem to synthesize the optimal reference policy and give the ADMM algorithm to solve the optimization problem.
+In Section \ref{section:reference}, we give the NP-hardness result on the synthesis of optimal reference policies.
+We derive the optimization problem to synthesize the optimal reference policy and give the ADMM algorithm to solve the optimization problem.
 In this section, we also give a relaxed problem that relies on a linear program for the synthesis of optimal reference policies.
 We present numerical examples in Section \ref{section:examples} and conclude with suggestions for future work in Section \ref{section:conclusion}.
-We give the proofs for the results in the Appendix.
+We discuss the optimal deceptive policies under nondeterministic reference policies in Appendix \ref{section:nondeterministicref}.
+We provide the proofs for the technical results in Appendix \ref{section:proofs}.